James Beddome

-James Robert Beddome (born October 2, 1983) is a Canadian politician, and the leader of the Green Party of Manitoba.
+James Robert Beddome (born October 2, 1983) is a Canadian lawyer and politician who was the former leader of the Green Party of Manitoba from November 2014 to March 2023.
 He has run in several elections for the provincial party, and was also the Green Party of Canada candidate in Winnipeg South Centre for the 2019 federal election.
-He works as lawyer in Manitoba.
+He works as a lawyer in Manitoba.

 Early life and career

 Beddome was born in Brandon, Manitoba, and was raised on a livestock farm north of Rapid City.
 He has an Honours Bachelor of Arts degree in Political Studies and Economics from the University of Manitoba (2006), and has worked as an administrator at Nesbitt Burns.
 In 2008, he and two partners started a bicycle taxi service in Winnipeg.

 Beddome joined the Green Party of Manitoba in 2006, and soon became the chair of its economic policy committee.
 He worked on Kaj Hasselriis's campaign for Mayor of Winnipeg in 2006, and stood as the Green candidate for the rural division of Minnedosa in the 2007 provincial election.
 He travelled by bicycle in the latter campaign, carrying a trailer and sleeping at campsites.
 Beddome said that he wanted to raise awareness about clean modes of transportation as well as the problems faced by family farms.